 You need to find out which drills will help you with your stroke and biomechanics and work on them weekly, then throw in some kicking as well – god I hate kicking, ask anyone that swims with me and they’ll say how shocking I am at it, I think I could get lapped in a 50m kick set!

-Transfer to the open water
+How to transfer pool skills to the open water

 So, all of these help us with our swimming and along with consistent training in the pool you should get faster, which is obviously great and the foundation to swimming open water.

 Now the tricky part – transferring that into open-water swimming in training and then into open-water swimming in a race environment, which can add even more variables.

-Count the fingers!
+Count the fingers

 Some of the drills I love to do in the pool to help with my open-water swimming start with sighting.
-Start with water polo freestyle (head-up front crawl) maybe in your warm-up and then in your cool-down throw a few 12.5m in, just to get the body/neck use to swimming while your head is up.
+Start with water polo freestyle (head-up front crawl) maybe in your warm-up and then in your cool-down throw a few 12.5m in, just to get the body/neck used to swimming while your head is up.

 At the end, add the number of fingers up and see if you were right.
 When we have our head up we also want to ‘sight’ the finish line buoy/gantry so need to get used to focusing in on a point in the distance.